 Breastfeeding has a number of positive effects on health, for both mother and child.
 For the mother, lactation seems to protect against both cardiovascular disease and diabetes.

 Overweight and obesity affects one out of three Norwegian women at the beginning of pregnancy.
 In addition, some women gain excessive weight during pregnancy, or retain pregnancy weight after delivery, which predisposes the women for overweight later in life.

 Pregnancy involves several metabolic changes.
 For example, the blood levels of cholesterol and triglycerides increase gradually during gestation together with increasing insulin resistance.
 These changes are more pronounced among overweight women.
 A “normalization” of the metabolism happens during the postpartum period, which is favorable considering future risk of cardiovascular disease and diabetes.
 Breastfeeding has been suggested to promote this process, resetting the metabolism back to pre-pregnant status.
 A weight reducing effect from lactation may be one potential mechanism.

 Clinical trials performed by our research group in Sweden have shown that a weight reduction program of 12 weeks, aiming a weight loss of 0.5 kg per week, is safe and efficient for lactating women with overweight.
 In addition to weight loss, there is a positive effect on blood lipids and fasting insulin.

 To separate the effect of lactation and weight reduction, we aim to allocate the participants into four groups, where they receive either breastfeeding promotion, weight loss program, both interventions, or no intervention.
 In addition, the women will be invited to participate in a sub study, which involves analyses of breastmilk and blood for environmental toxins.

-- the Extra foundation via Norwegian Women's Public Health Association
+- The Dam foundation via Norwegian Women's Public Health Association

 - Throne Holst Foundation of Nutrition Research